Who Can Enter?

 b) Transfer to Another Distance

-Transfers are available up to 14 days before race day
+• Transfers are available up to 12 days prior to the scheduled event date.

 c) Other Manual Changes

-Other changes (e.g. name corrections, team changes) incur a $20 admin fee.
+• Other manual changes (e.g. name corrections, team changes) may incur a $20 admin fee.

 d) Series Entries